Go Wild in the Woods: a bushcraft summer holiday club

 - Our bushcraft summer club will run from Monday 6th August until Friday 10th August 2018, from 10.30am until 3.30pm

 - All sessions are led by by qualified museum educators, supervised by Adrian Matthews (our bushcraft expert)

 - Please arrive for 10.30am where you will be met at the ticket office and taken to the area for that day’s activities.
 Areas for activities will vary each day so please arrive in good time.

 - Sessions are suitable for those aged between 9 and 13 years

 We will be running separate units of content each day and we anticipate helping you build new bushcraft skills in an on-going manner throughout the week.
 Content will include the following:

-- Making shelters using natural materials
+- Making shelters using natural and man made materials

 - Making useful gadgets